bmswgnp/RTIMULib-Arduino/README.md

 The actual RTIMULib and support libraries are in the library directory.
 The other top level directories contain example sketches.

 *** Important note ***
 It is essential to calibrate the magnetometers or else very poor results will obtained, especially with the MPU-9150 and MPU-9250.
-If odd results are being obtained, suspect the magentometer calibration!
+If odd results are being obtained, suspect the magnetometer calibration!

 ## The Example Sketches